xplayer9/springboot/README.md

 ```

 Right click project on Eclipse and select "Run As" then choose "4 Maven build"
-In "main" tab, type "spring-boot:run" in Goals
+In the "main" tab, type "spring-boot:run" in "Goals"
-In "JRE" tab, type "-Dfork=false" in VM Arguments
+In the "JRE" tab, type "-Dfork=false" in "VM Arguments".
+So, we can stop Tomcat in Eclipse
 Click on Apply then Run

 <img width="995" alt="Screenshot3" src="https://user-images.githubusercontent.com/48862763/150704056-63ebc893-aeda-4fc2-af7c-7e20aeed95ce.png">